 - You will typically need to run a terminal command like, “sudo expressvpn status” to confirm that the VPN is connected and active.

-However, if you go with one of our top picks, setup can be relatively simple.
+However, if you go with one of our top picks, the setup can be relatively simple.
 And all of our recommended Linux VPNs have setup guides and/or videos.

 Linux VPNs for international TV and sports

 Now imagine you want to connect to your US Netflix account, but you are currently in Berlin.
 If you try to connect normally, Netflix will block you.
 But if you connect to that VPN server in New Jersey, Netflix will think you are in the United States and give you access.
-Of course you’ll still need to have your account so you can log on, but you will have the access you need, and not be blocked because you happen to be somewhere else at the moment.
+Of course, you’ll still need to have your account so you can log on, but you will have the access you need, and not be blocked because you happen to be somewhere else at the moment.
 The same concept applies to other streaming services, as well as sporting events.

 Another use of the location-shifting ability of your Linux VPN is to watch sports and other content that is not available in your current location.
 You could connect to a server in the opponent’s country and watch the soccer match from the perspective of the visitors instead of your home team.
 Or you could log into a Mexican server and watch soap operas in Spanish to help you learn the language.

-Conclusion: Use a good VPN for Linux in 2023
+Conclusion: Use a good VPN for Linux in 2024

 Remember that all of our recommended Linux VPNs offer a money-back guarantee and give you anywhere from 7 to 30 days to evaluate their service, without risk.